clic-challenge/archive/README.md

-# compression.cc website
+# archive.compression.cc website
-The website is contained in this  github repo with all of the website code (also the generated html files).

-The only dependency is the static site generator hugo: https://github.com/relational/compressioncc/
+Needs the static website builder Hugo.

 If you have it installed, such that the 'hugo' command works, then you should be able to